hey-leon/rere_gen/readme.md

 ## Challenges of the project
-keeping the module generators, agnostic to the project template or an existic project.
+keeping the module generators, agnostic to the project template and existing projects.
 I would like to look into implementing a project rc file, and look at injecting helper dependencies.